DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxValidator/8 Validation Rules/AsyncRule/validationCallback.md

 ---

-The following code shows a generic **validationCallback** implementation for a server that returns a <a href="https://developer.mozilla.org/en-US/docs/Web/API/Body/json" target="_blank">JSON<a> response.
+The following code shows a generic **validationCallback** implementation for a server that returns a <a href="https://developer.mozilla.org/en-US/docs/Web/API/Body/json" target="_blank">JSON</a> response.
 The function sends the value that should be validated to the server.
 The response includes a flag that indicates validity, and optionally an error message that is used if validation fails.

 ---
 ##### jQuery